 - To format a drive, click on partition.

-- A dialog box will open, click on OK.
+- A dialog box will open, click OK.

-- Click on OK to the warning showed to erase all the data.
+- Click OK to the warning showed to erase all the data.

 - The Drive will be formatted.
 The action usually takes a few seconds.

 Resizing a Disk – Extend Volume or Shrink Volume

 You can shrink or extend the disk capacity by a few simple steps.

 - Right Click on the drive whose capacity you want to extend or shrink.